wp-plugins/aboutme-widget/readme.txt

 == Screenshots ==

-1. The widget configuration view. (added in version 1.0.1)
+1. The widget configuration view.
-2. Sample about.me widget. (added in version 1.0.1)
+2. Sample about.me widget.
+3. About.me widget in side bar of a post

 == Changelog ==

+= 1.1 =
+* Added new configuration options for the background image, apps, headline, and biography
+* Added support for embedding about.me page in a post via a shortcode (Beta)

 = 1.0.4 =
-* check if api url is empty
+* Check if api url is empty

 = 1.0.3 =
-* updated error messages
+* Updated error messages

 = 1.0.2 =
-* updated Plugin URI in plugin header
+* Updated Plugin URI in plugin header

 = 1.0.1 =
 * readme.txt updated
 * Added screenshots and banner

 = 1.0 =
-* Initial release.
+* Initial release